 He needed to escape, needed to smother the growing agony in his chest and still the tide of guilt threatening to drown him.
 But how?
 How could he outrun himself?
 He was only human…

-Beastboy's eyes widened as the thought slowly came to him, before he outright dismissed it.
-Then the image of a bloody Terra standing above poised to deliver his death blow came before him and he broke down sobbing again in the street, the torturous blame he placed on himself slowly suffocating him.
-Self-hatred gripped his mind.
+Beastboy's eyes widened as the thought slowly came to him before he outright dismissed it.
+Then the image of a bloody Terra standing above poised to deliver his death blow came before him and he broke down again sobbing in the street, the torturous blame he placed on himself slowly suffocating him.

-He needed escape, release from this suffering.
+He needed an escape, release from this suffering.
 It felt like it would kill him otherwise.